Flowers for October: the best plants this month

 Dahlia ‘Karma Choc’

-Dahlias in the Karma series are much admired by flower arrangers for their long stems.
-This is perhaps the most opulent with rich-maroon flowers and bronze foliage – and it smells of chocolate.
-Avoid the trap of planting too many dark flowers together, and keep them as an accent to avoid losing their potent impact.
+Avoid the trap of planting too many dark flowers together, and keep them as an accent to avoid these October flowers losing their potent impact.
 With most dahlias, ensure that the plant has a good framework of sturdy stems by enriching the soil prior to planting.
 A weekly tomato feed from mid-June will go a long way to giving you great results.
 AGM.
+Chosen by Tom Brown

 Origin Garden origin (species from Mexico and Central America).

 When I saw this cultivar in the new Exotic Garden at RHS Wisley I was impressed by the colour this flower displayed on a bright, sunny, October day.
 Its large, bicoloured flowers appear throughout summer but increase as the season progresses.